Senegal

 Following orientation, Bridge Year students engage with rural, urban, and peri-urban communities in Western Senegal and gain additional insight into the joys and challenges of daily community life.

-The Fall Enrichment Program begins with travel to Kamyaak (Kamiak), where students take part in engagement activities with a rural community centered around Sufi spirituality and sustainable development.
-While there, students learn about how the community is working with surrounding villages and how they are marketing products nationally and internationally.
-From Kamyaak, the group travels northwest to the city of Thiès, which is their first introduction to an urban environment in Senegal.
-They explore the market, visit local community organizations, and prepare for their community stay in Ndioukhane.
-A small village just outside of Thiès, Ndioukhane has a thriving culture that provides an opportunity to gain insights into the structures of local governance, rural life, and rainy season harvesting activities.
-During their stay in the village, students have a chance to live with homestay families and collaborate with local educational and environmental organizations.
+From there, the group travels back south, to a small village just outside of Thiès, where locals eagerly await the group in the village of Ndioukhane.
+Ndioukhane has a thriving culture that provides an opportunity to gain insights into the structures of local governance, rural life, and rainy season harvesting activities.
+During their stay in the village, students have a chance to live with homestay families and collaborate with local educational and environmental initiatives.

 Arrival in Dakar